Liquefied natural gas: History

-Experiments on the properties of gases started early in the seventeenth century.
 By the middle of the seventeenth century Robert Boyle had derived the inverse relationship between the pressure and the volume of gases.
 About the same time, Guillaume Amontons started looking into temperature effects on gas.
-Various gas experiments continued for the next 200 years.
-During that time there were efforts to liquefy gases.
-Many new facts about the nature of gases were discovered.
-For example, early in the nineteenth century Cagniard de la Tour showed there was a temperature above which a gas could not be liquefied.
-There was a major push in the mid to late nineteenth century to liquefy all gases.
-A number of scientists including Michael Faraday, James Joule, and William Thomson (Lord Kelvin) did experiments in this area.
+Early in the nineteenth century Cagniard de la Tour showed there was a temperature above which a gas could not be liquefied.
 In 1886 Karol Olszewski liquefied methane, the primary constituent of natural gas.
-By 1900 all gases had been liquefied except helium, which was liquefied in 1908.

 The first large-scale liquefaction of natural gas in the U.S. was in 1918 when the U.S. government liquefied natural gas as a way to extract helium, which is a small component of some natural gas.
 This helium was intended for use in British dirigibles for World War I. The liquid natural gas (LNG) was not stored, but regasified and immediately put into the gas mains.

+Because of large volumes it is not practical to store natural gas, as a gas, near atmospheric pressure.
+However, when liquefied, it can be stored in a volume 1/600th as large.
+This is a practical way to store it but the gas must be kept at −260 F.